benweston/cloud-sandbox/README.md

 ## Introduction

-Cloud Sandbox provides a simple CLI-based environment for provisioning [Google Cloud](https://cloud.google.com/?hl=en) infrastructure resources using [Terraform](https://www.terraform.io/).
+Cloud Sandbox provides a simple development environment running on [Google Cloud](https://cloud.google.com/?hl=en) infrastructure.
+It's primary purpose is to act as a testing ground for provisioning resources using [Terraform](https://www.terraform.io/).
+Lessons learned here will then be used in upcoming production projects.

 ## Documentation

-_Coming soon..._
+For comprehensive documentation please head over to the [Wiki](https://github.com/benweston/cloud-sandbox/wiki).

 ## License